yug95/node-mysql/README.md

 * Used Connection Pooling which lead to reduce number of conncetion at any point of time and reduce stress in DB which leads to better availability and Performance of DB.
 * Used common error structure format for all type of error throwing in Application.
 * Includes `documents` folder which contain swagger representation both in JSON and HTML, which will help front-end developer for better understanding.
+* `Pm2` a process manager which help to watch, reload, restart and monitor with load balancer in each and every activity.

 # Swagger Related task